 Best family-friendly tours in Cusco

-• 5-Day Inca Trail:– This is the adapted version of the famous 4-Day Classic Inca.
+5-Day Inca Trail:– This is the adapted version of the famous 4-Day Classic Inca.
 It´s an amazing adventure full of stunning Inca sites and breath taking mountain vistas.
 What makes this better is that the route actually gives trekkers an extra day to adjust and acclimate to the new altitude before taking on the extremely steep and challenging incline to Dead Women pass at 4 215m/ 13 907ft.
-This is one of the most sort after treks in the world and your children will forever be grateful for being part of this once a lifetime experience.
+This is one of the most sort after treks in the world and your children will be part of this once a lifetime experience.
 It´s an adventure they won´t soon forget.

-• Mountain biking– Perfect adventure trail for bored teenagers.
+Mountain biking– Perfect adventure trail for bored teenagers.
 You need to be at least 12 years old to join this biking tour.
 Enjoy an exhilarating ride through lush green mountain side farmlands and incredible Andean landscapes to the agricultural experimental site of Moray.
 Next is a downhill trek to the Salt Mines of Moras.

-• Rafting and Ziplining– You can canoe along the picturesque Sacred Valley of the Incas.
+Rafting and Ziplining– You can canoe along the picturesque Sacred Valley of the Incas.
 The intensity of the rapids does depend on the time of the year.
 The thrilling downstream ride culminates with an even more enthralling zipline ride over the Urubamba River.

 Fun, interactive and non-strenuous activities for Kids and Teens in Cusco:

-• Volunteer in Cusco in small village communities or at an animal rescue center
+Volunteer in Cusco in small village communities or at an animal rescue center

-• Join a Cusco cooking class with the whole family, or have the kids do a cooking class for kids
+Join a Cusco cooking class with the whole family, or have the kids do a cooking class for kids

-• Join a chocolate workshop in the Museo del Chocolate (ChocoMuseo) and learn how to make Peruvian chocolate ‘from bean to bar’.
+Join a chocolate workshop in the Museo del Chocolate (ChocoMuseo) and learn how to make Peruvian chocolate ‘from bean to bar’.
 This hands-on exhibit is always a hit with children.

-• A one-day Introduction to Spanish or a short Spanish Immersion for Kids course
+A one-day Introduction to Spanish or a short Spanish Immersion for Kids course

 Machu Picchu with Kids:

-Cusco is the gateway to the Seventh New World Wonder, the Inca Citadel Machu Picchu.
+Cusco is the gateway to one of the Seven New World Wonders, the Inca Citadel Machu Picchu.
 “Are there things to do in Machu Picchu for kids?”
 “Is it safe to travel to Machu Picchu with kids?”, ”How to go to Machu Picchu?”
-These are just of few of the many questions you will have when planning your trip to Peru.

 How to travel to Machu Picchu with kids

-First of all, Machu Picchu is epic and is interesting for all ages.
+Machu Picchu is epic and is interesting for all ages.
 If your kids (8+) are very active and love to be outside, we can recommend a trek to Machu Picchu, such as The 5-Day Inca Trail or the Short Inca Trail.

 If hiking is not an option for and your family then a train tour to Machu Picchu is a good option.
 It is recommended to take seats on the left side of the train for the best views of the constantly changing landscapes, from the Andes into the (higher) jungle lands.